leonidasjr/VowelCode/README.md

 VowelPlot has a Portuguese version in this repository.

+The "AudioPractice.wav" and "AudioPractice.TextGrid" files can serve as an example to run VowelPlot procedures.

 HOW TO CITE THIS SCRIPT

 SILVA JR., Leonidas.
 (2022) VowelPlot.
 [Computer program for Praat].
 Available in: <https://github.com/leonidasjr/VowelCode>.